 The material presented here is to assist persons desiring general background information concerning the notice filing requirements in California.
 No interpretation of any law or regulation is intended.

-Any person that is registered with the Securities and Exchange Commission (“SEC”) as an investment adviser may not conduct business in this state unless the person has fewer than six clients as specified in California Corporations Code Section 25202 or unless the person makes a notice filing with the California Corporations Commissioner (“Commissioner”).
+Any person that is registered with the Securities and Exchange Commission (“SEC”) as an investment adviser may not conduct business in this state unless the person has fewer than six clients as specified in California Corporations Code Section 25202 or unless the person makes a notice filing with the California Department of Financial Protection and Innovation Commissioner.